 7 Ways to Improve Strategic Sourcing Using Data Analytics

-Good procurement procedures help building operators and contractors get the materials they need to keep a commercial building or multifamily property running in a timely and efficient fashion.
-Great procurement procedures get those same goods at the lowest cost possible.
-But procurement in itself isn't enough.
-It focuses on the immediate rewards instead of what's good for the business over the long term.
-That's where strategic sourcing comes in.
+Good procurement procedures help building operators and contractors get the materials they need to keep a commercial building or multifamily property running smoothly and efficiently, but great procurement procedures help contractors get those same goods at the lowest possible cost.

 Strategic sourcing is the next evolution of procurement.
-Not only does it reduce the cost of materials, it also helps building owners and managers ensure strong long-term supplier relations and avoid disruption to the supply chain in the future.
-The end goal is a procurement strategy that builds a mutually beneficial relationship between suppliers and the business, as well as evolves with the changing needs of the company.
+Not only does it reduce the cost of materials, it also helps building owners and managers build strong long-term supplier relations and avoid future disruptions to the supply chain.
+The end goal is a procurement strategy that builds a mutually beneficial relationship between suppliers and the business’ that count on them, as well as one that can evolve with the changing needs of the company.

 The Business Benefits of Strategic Sourcing

 The most obvious benefit is the cost-savings associated with strategic sourcing, which can eliminate rogue-spending, or spending outside of your contracted suppliers.
 Rogue spending eats away at the bottom line, ultimately increasing tail spend and the overall operating costs of your business.
 Strategic sourcing can also help a company secure the best pricing and service levels on their most commonly purchased goods through pre-negotiated contracts with suppliers.